circlefin/malachite/specs/quint/specs/reset/README.md

 - `processedRegConfirmedWitness`: generates a trace where a registration is confirmed on L1 but not any more in staged or unstaged (or it never has been in these sets in case of the registration was added into L2 in a fork block)
 - `processedRegConfirmedNoForkWitness`: similar to previous, but last L2 block is no fork block

+- `OldProofRejectedWitness`: A proof that starts from a smaller L2 height than the proven height stored on L1 gets rejected; needs `--step "stepWithPotentiallyOldProofs"`

+- `FutureProofRejectedWitness`.
+Similar as above with larger height; needs `--step "stepWithPotentiallyFutureProofs"`

 ### No registrations

 Registrations are crucial for progress.
 Using `--step "stepNoRegs"` we can generate traces without registrations.
 We see that the following witnesses from above actually don't appear: